 A major benefit of Trask’s travel nursing jobs is that they allow her to support her family.

-When she is away on assignment, her mother stays with her daughter.
-She proudly notes that her daughter is achieving stellar grades and is on schedule to graduate in 2018 and hopes to become a pediatrician.
+When she is away on an assignment, her mother stays with her daughter.
+She proudly notes that her daughter is achieving stellar grades, is on schedule to graduate in 2018, and hopes to become a pediatrician.

 Trask’s employers have been more than willing to work with her to put together a few days off in a row as much as possible so she can go home to visit with her family and attend events or help out at her daughter’s school.

-“I have been very blessed in some very special places, where people have gone above and beyond for me, to help me,” Trask said.
+“I have been very blessed in some extraordinary places, where people have gone above and beyond for me to help me,” Trask said.

 And that’s meant so much to her.